Neve Dkalim 14-18.8.2005

 democracy and disobedience, stuff written by Martin Luther

-King, Ghandi, etc. It seemed appropriate, if not ironic,
+King, Ghandi, etc. It seemed appropriate, if not ironic, and

-working on a documentary film about this disengagement.
+a documentary film about this disengagement.

 There will probably be a zillion disengagement docu films,